silnrsi/pysilfont/scripts/actionsosx/README.txt

 To install and use the UFO2 Normalize action:

-- install the pysilfont pacakge using the steps in INSTALL.txt (important!)
+- install the pysilfont package using the steps in INSTALL.txt (important!)
 - copy the action to your ~/Library/Services folder
 - right-click on a UFO file, and choose Services>UFO2 Normalize